-Fortunately, studies show the main ingredient in this salve works better than antibiotic creams, and research supports the use of a few other ingredients to relieve pain and speed recovery.
-It can be used on common kitchen burns, sunburns and more.
+Fortunately, studies suggest the main ingredient in this salve works better than antibiotic creams, and research supports the use of a few other ingredients to soothe common kitchen burns, sunburns and more.
 [Note: Though the Mayo Clinic says most first and second degree burns can be treated at home, serious burns should be treated professionally.
 Please do not use any home remedies on serious burns.]

 So what is this magic formula, you ask?
-Honey with optional lavender essential oil, and a special tonic used between applications to speed recovery.
-Here’s why:
+Honey with optional lavender essential oil and, plus a spritz used between applications for additional comfort if desired.

 According to this PubMed review, “As a dressing on wounds, honey provides a moist healing environment, rapidly clears infection, deodorizes, and reduces inflammation, edema, and exudation.
 Also, it increases the rate of healing by stimulation of angiogenesis, granulation [tissue growth], and epithelialization, making skin grafting unnecessary and giving excellent cosmetic results.”

 The best part?
 A 2006 study found that “small, nonserious burns healed faster when treated with gauze and a dash of honey, on average, than those treated with antibiotic creams and other dressings.” (source) A Cochrane Review of 19 trials with over 2,500 participants supports their analysis.

 When blended with honey, lavender can help quickly reduce pain and fight infection.
 “Lavender contains Linalyl Acetate (24-45%) and Linalol (25-38%) which have local analgesic and anesthetic effects.” (source)